-To prevent ciphertext attacks, a new data encryption key is generated per account every 24 hours or when the existing DEK has been used to encrypt 64 GB of data or every 24 hours if the data threshold is not met before then.
+To prevent ciphertext attacks, a new data encryption key is generated for each account when the existing DEK has been used to encrypt 64 GB of data or every 24 hours if the data threshold is not met before then.

 The master key is used only to encrypt DEKs, so a ciphertext attack against it is improbable.
 In compliance with FIPS guidelines, the KMS automatically rotates the master key once a year.
 Each New Relic region contains a single master key, which is never transmitted out of the KMS.